-I (like many people) am always learning about diverse perspectives and identities.
-If at any point you feel as though I am failing to live up to an inclusive space in our course, I encourage you to let me or any member of our instructional team know.
+Our instructional team is always continuing to learn about diverse perspectives and identities.
+If at any point you feel as though we are failing to live up to an inclusive space in our course, please let us know.

 ACADEMIC INTEGRITY